 - 1. Go to Settings. - 2.
 Touch Key Programmer.
 A list of programmable buttons displays. - 3.
-Select the button to remap. - Touch the BUTTON REMAPPING tab or the SHORTCUT tab that lists the available functions and applications. - 5.
-Touch a function or application shortcut to map to the button.
+Select a button to remap. - 4.
+Touch the Shortcut tab, the Keys and Buttons tab, or the Trigger tab.

+The tabs list the available functions and applications.

+5. Touch a function or application shortcut to map to the button.